samirbanjanovic/That-Distributed-Integration-Engine/README.md

 # That Distributed Integration Engine (TDIE)

-A .NET Core distributed process orchestration platform designed for scalable job processing across multiple nodes in a cluster.
-TDIE provides a flexible framework for building, deploying, and managing distributed integration components with built-in clustering, process management, and extensibility.
+A .NET Core distributed process orchestration platform built as an experiment in scalable job processing across multiple nodes.
+TDIE explores a component-based architecture where business logic is packaged into reusable components that can be deployed and managed across a cluster of machines.

 ## Overview

-TDIE is an experiement in distributed system that enables horizontal scaling of job processing by distributing workloads across multiple nodes.
+TDIE is an experiment in distributed systems that explores horizontal scaling of job processing by distributing workloads across multiple nodes.
 The platform uses a component-based architecture where business logic is packaged into reusable components that can be deployed and managed across a cluster of machines.

 ### Key Capabilities

-- **Distributed Process Orchestration**: Automatically distribute and manage component instances across cluster nodes
+- **Distributed Process Orchestration**: Attempts to distribute and manage component instances across cluster nodes
-- **Dynamic Component Loading**: Hot-deploy components without system restarts
+- **Dynamic Component Loading**: Supports hot-deployment of components without system restarts
-- **Cluster Management**: Automatic node discovery, health monitoring, and workload balancing
+- **Cluster Management**: Basic node discovery, health monitoring, and workload balancing
-- **Message-Driven Architecture**: Publish/subscribe messaging between components
+- **Message-Driven Architecture**: Simple publish/subscribe messaging between components
-- **Package Management**: Centralized deployment and versioning of component packages
+- **Package Management**: Basic deployment and versioning of component packages
-- **RESTful APIs**: Complete REST APIs for cluster and node management
+- **RESTful APIs**: REST APIs for cluster and node management
 - **Extensible Framework**: Plugin architecture for custom components and message publishers

 ## Architecture

 ### Distributed Cluster Architecture Diagram

-The following diagram illustrates how TDIE operates in a 3-node cluster environment, showcasing the distributed orchestration, component hosting, and inter-node communication patterns:
+The following diagram shows how TDIE operates in a 3-node cluster environment, demonstrating the distributed orchestration, component hosting, and inter-node communication patterns:

 ```mermaid
 graph TB